PabloCCanizares/Malone/README.md

 ###### Other supported techniques
 Regarding the improvement techniques, MALONE includes *distributing the test suite among the available processes*, *sorting the test suite before executing test cases*, *scatter improvement*, *clustering equivalent mutants*, *parallel compilation* and *parallel checksum*.

+###### MALONE in High-Performance Computing environments
+MALONE has been designed to be used in large HPC environments.
+For this purpose, the tool uses MPI to interchange data between processes.
+The logical process schema is based on a master/worker pattern.
+In this way, the master process orchestrates the MuT process and distributes the workload among the workers.
+Finally, the tool also supports sequential MuT execution -- not based on a master/worker pattern, but on a single process -- which can be used to calculate the speed-up obtained in the parallel execution.